 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Kaposi Sarcoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Kaposi sarcoma is a type of soft-tissue sarcoma .
 Soft-tissue sarcomas are a group of cancers that begin in the tissues that support and connect the body.
 Kaposi sarcoma generally develops in tissue located below the skin's surface or in the mucous membranes of the mouth, nose, or anus.
 Areas of abnormal tissue change, known as Kaposi sarcoma lesions, usually appear on the skin as raised blotches or nodules.
 These lesions may be purple, red, or brown.
 When viewed under a microscope, Kaposi sarcoma cells resemble blood vessels.

 There are several types of Kaposi sarcoma:

 Classic Kaposi sarcoma.
 Classic Kaposi sarcoma traditionally occurs in older men of Jewish or Mediterranean descent.
 Lesions most often appear on the lower body, particularly on the legs, ankles, or soles of the feet.
 Classic Kaposi sarcoma is more common in men than women, and lesions may develop over a period of 10 to 15 years.

 Endemic Kaposi sarcoma.
 Endemic or African Kaposi sarcoma usually develops in people living in equatorial Africa.
 Most often, Endemic Kaposi sarcoma is the same as classic Kaposi sarcoma, but people generally develop the disease at a younger age.
 A particularly aggressive form of Endemic Kaposi sarcoma can develop in children who have not yet reached puberty.
 It usually involves the lymph nodes and other organs.
 Endemic Kaposi sarcoma usually causes skin lesions without any other symptoms, and these lesions do not spread to other parts of the body.